 Hello!
 I'm Jeannie Phan, a Toronto-based illustrator working, living and growing in a little home studio.
 I'm a self-taught plant generalist, urban forest bather and passionate pursuer of daily betterment.
 I live with my partner and cat in our first true home that is sandwiched between the Lake and the Lungs of the City.
 We enjoy working on home projects, picking up hobbies and being outdoors in nature every chance we can.
 We are very much DIY folk.

 My relationship with plants started in my mother's garden, which she nurtured throughout my childhood.
-Although uninterested in growing anything myself at the time, I played, with my brother, in the green oasis she grew at the heart of a turbulent neighbourhood in Winnipeg.
+Although uninterested in growing anything myself at the time, I played, with my brother, in the green oasis she kept in the heart of a crime-ridden neighbourhood in Winnipeg.
 She grew vegetables and morning glories vines that wrapped along our chain linked fences, and let mint escape from the garden borders onto our neighbour's patch.
 She annually tasked us to collect seeds for next year's planting.
 My father was a farmer in Vietnam before he immigrated to Canada.
 He developed an affinity for trees and in our backyard, planted an apple tree that would drop the most sour (but natural) fruit.
-My parents separately fled Asia for a better life in the West, but what Canada didn't offer was the fertile land they were used to.
+My parents separately fled Asia as refugees for a better life in the West, but what Canada didn't offer was the fertile land they were used to.
 So to cope, during family vacations we would visit botanical gardens, went camping on weekends, and had road trips along rolling farm lands.

 Plants are incredibly giving and I like to enthusiastically follow along by passing on my learnings (and speculations) through personal Fieldnotes, which you can see here.
 I also love to photograph, document, and archive the other home projects we work on so I hope you take off your shoes and enjoy all the things we have cookin' up in this small corner of the city.